-The U.S. Bureau of Labor Statistics (BLS) projected that employment opportunities for personal financial advisors would grow at a faster than average rate of 30% between 2014-2024 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) projected that employment opportunities for personal financial advisors would grow at an average rate of 7% between 2018-2028 (www.bls.gov).
 The BLS also reported that, despite the job growth, competition for employment would remain high, especially for individuals first entering the field; this is due to the relatively low entry requirements and the attractiveness of high wages.

-According to the BLS, as of May 2015, the median annual salary for personal financial advisers was $89,160.
+According to the BLS, as of May 2018, the median annual salary for personal financial advisors was $88,890.
 Although entering the financial planning industry does not require an educational background in a specific area, a bachelor's degree in finance, economics, business or accounting is commonly preferred by employers.
 Individuals with a master's degree may find it easier to move into managerial positions at financial planning firms or start their own business serving as an independent representative for multiple firms.

 Certification and Licensing Information